 The Children’s Discovery Center is an academic lab environment for LCCC students.
 This opportunity allows college students from a variety of fields such as dental hygiene, nursing, education, etc. to gain experience working with children while also exposing the children to unique opportunities that enhance their education.

-Children 12 to 36 months old continue to build on relationships learned in the infant program as they explore their expanding environment and acquire new skills.
-They use the Zoo Phonics Curriculum.
+The toddler classrooms are designed for children 12 to 36 months old, to continue to build on relationships and experiences learned in the infant classroom as they explore their expanding environment and acquire new developmental skills.
+The toddler classrooms help the children to learn basic sign language, as well as introducing the Zoo Phonics Curriculum.

-Children 4 to 6 years old continue to make progress on the developmental continuum.
+Children ages 4 to 6 years old continue to make progress on the developmental continuum.
 Their individual skills and strengths are linked to the Wyoming Early Readiness Standards to better prepare each child for entry to kindergarten.
+Teachers keep parents informed of the timelines and expectations for children to enroll in kindergarten.
 Many children are able to read by the time they go to kindergarten round-up.

 Early Childhood Resources